FinanceLooker [0.0.8]

 • Our compensation programs are designed to ensure we attract and retain talent while maintaining alignment with market compensation We utilize a mix of short term incentive programs throughout the organization and provide long term incentive programs to more senior employees generally through stock based compensation programs We offer competitive employee benefits that are effective in attracting and retaining talent and are designed to support the physical mental and financial health of our employees Our employee benefits program includes comprehensive health dental life and disability and profit sharing benefits

-• Our operating philosophy emphasizes the health and safety of our employees Our operations personnel supplemented by risk management professionals review all aspects of employee tasks and work environment to minimize risk We strive to achieve an injury free work environment in our operations Key to these efforts are data analysis and preventative actions We measure and benchmark lost time incident rate a reliable indication of total recordable injuries rate and severity and use a risk reduction process that thoroughly analyzes injuries and near misses
+• Our operating policies emphasize the health and safety of our employees Our operations personnel supplemented by risk management professionals review all aspects of employee tasks and work environment to minimize risk We strive to achieve an injury free work environment in our operations Key to these efforts are data analysis and preventative actions including benchmarking of incident rates use of risk reduction processes

-• National Beverage Corp adheres to responsible business practices and continually strives to improve the sustainability of its operations All our beverage products are produced in the U S providing thousands of jobs in local communities and boasting a lower carbon footprint than imported brands The majority of our products are delivered through the warehouse distribution system which provides more efficient and lower greenhouse gas emissions than direct store delivery systems Additionally we are undertaking measures to reduce our carbon footprint which include transitioning from LP gas to electric powered forklifts and purchasing electricity from renewable sources
+• National Beverage Corp adheres to responsible business practices and continually strives to improve the sustainability of its operations All our beverage products are produced in the U S providing thousands of jobs in local communities and boasting a lower carbon footprint than imported brands The majority of our products are delivered through the warehouse distribution system which provides more efficient and lower greenhouse gas emissions than direct store delivery systems Additionally we continue to invest in effective and efficient options to reduce our carbon footprint

 • In addition to other information in this Annual Report on Form 10 K the following risk factors should be considered carefully in evaluating the Company s business Our business financial condition results of operations and cash flows could be materially and adversely affected by any of these risks Additional risks and uncertainties including risks and uncertainties not presently known to the Company or that the Company currently deems immaterial may also impair our business financial position results of operations and cash flows